-Within the patrol and investigations divisions there are many specialty assignments including Narcotics Task Force, Bicycle Patrol, Hostage Negotiators, a K9 unit, D.A.R.E.
+Within the patrol and investigations divisions there are many specialty assignments including Narcotics Task Force, Bicycle Patrol, Hostage Negotiation, K9, D.A.R.E.
 (Drug Abuse Resistance Education), S.R.O.
-(School Resource Officer), Field Training Program, Traffic Reconstruction, Forensics, Computer Forensics, Crime Scene Investigators as well as the Bomb and Arson Investigators.
-We also have a tactical team called the H.E.A.T.
-(High Risk Entry and Arrest Team).
+(School Resource Officer), Field Training, Traffic Reconstruction, Forensics, Computer Forensics, as well as Crime Scene and Bomb Investigation.
+We also have a tactical team called the Special Response Team (SRT).

-The Marion Police Department Communications Operators dispatch calls for service for police and fire.
+The Marion Public Safety Communications Center dispatches calls for service for police and fire.

-Job openings are advertised on the city website, in the Cedar Rapids Gazette newspaper and online listing, various online sites and at area colleges.
+Job openings are advertised on the city website, various online listings and at area colleges.
 Information available in the advertisement includes application and testing specifics.

 To learn about what it takes to become a law enforcement officer for the State of Iowa, visit Iowa Law Enforcement Academy website.

 The Marion Police Department seeks quality candidates for the position of police officer.
 Being an Equal Opportunity Employer, all races and genders are encouraged to apply.
-If hired as an officer, you will be sent to the Iowa Law Enforcement Academy for a minimum of 13 weeks of professional training.
-After graduation, an officer spends at least 10 weeks working with Field Training Officers on various shifts being evaluated on all aspects of police work.
+If hired as an officer, you will be sent to the Iowa Law Enforcement Academy for a minimum of 16 weeks of professional training.
+After graduation, an officer spends at least 12 weeks working with Field Training Officers on various shifts being evaluated on all aspects of police work.
 There is a 1 year probationary period that begins on the date of hire.
-Marion Police Department officers must reside no further than a radius of 10 miles from the station within 6 months of his or her completion of the probationary period.
-Upon hire, officers much purchase a firearm that is pre-approved by the department.
+Marion Police Department officers must reside according to city policy.

 - be a citizen of the U.S. and a resident of Iowa or intend to become a resident upon employment;